Frankie Crocker: "Moody's Mood for Love"

+Radio programs

+Crocker had set out on a revolutionary endeavor known as 'Hollywood Live', which marked the beginning of a groundbreaking live radio show.
+This trailblazing show not only harnessed the power of satellite technology but also introduced a novel element: 1-800 call-in numbers.
+This innovative feature enabled music enthusiasts to actively participate without paying toll rates to the phone company and engage in the show's content.

-By 1979 he was shuttling between the west and east coast, with programming duties at KUTE in L.A. which featured R&B before a format change instituted there and on the east coast at WBLS which he called "Disco and More", relying on his expertise at "finding the music".
+By 1979, Crocker was shuttling between the West Coast and East Coast, with programming duties at urban station 101.9 KUTE in Los Angeles.
+Later, Crocker helped usher in a format change at KUTE and WBLS, mixing disco music with other African-American and dance music genres.
+Crocker called it "Disco and More."

+Crocker would rely on his expertise at "finding the music".
 Speaking to Radio Report magazine, an industry periodical, Crocker said, "There is nothing I won't play if I hear it and like it and feel it will go for my market".

-WBLS-FM broke Blondie, Madonna, Shannon, D Train, all Arthur Baker records, The System, Colonel Abrams, Alicia Myers and supermodel Grace Jones.
-He made, "Love is the Message" by MFSB NYC's unofficial anthem on the radio.
+WBLS helped break Blondie, Madonna, Shannon, D Train, The System, Colonel Abrams, Alicia Myers and supermodel Grace Jones as popular recording artists.
+He made, "Love is the Message" by MFSB as NYC's unofficial anthem on the radio.
 WBLS airplay made "Ain't No Stoppin Us Now" by McFadden and Whitehead a favorite cookout, church, wedding and graduation song.
 "The Magnificent Seven" by the Clash became a hot song in the Black Community.

-He gave America exposure to an obscure genre called "Reggae" and a little known Jamaican rocker named Bob Marley.
+Crocker brought Cameroon-native Manu Dibango's "Soul Makossa" to the attention of American audiences.
+He also gave America exposure to an obscure genre called "Reggae" and he helped make popular to American audiences a Jamaican rocker named Bob Marley.
 Fatback Band frontman Bill Curtis credited Crocker with breaking the group in New York.

+Frankie Crocker was inducted into the Buffalo Broadcasting Hall of Fame in 2000 and the New York State Broadcasters Association Hall of Fame in 2005.
+In 2025, Crocker was selected for induction into the National Rhythm and Blues Hall of Fame.

 TV and film career

-Crocker was the master of ceremonies of shows at the Apollo Theater in Harlem and was one of the first VJs on VH-1, the cable music video channel, in addition to hosting the TV series Solid Gold and NBC's Friday Night Videos.
+Crocker was one of the five original VJs on VH-1, the cable music video channel.
+He hosted the syndicated TV series Solid Gold.
+On NBC, he hosted the late-night music show Friday Night Videos.
+Crocker was the master of ceremonies (MC) at shows in the Apollo Theater in Harlem.
+The Apollo is considered the premiere theater for African-American music.

 As an actor, Crocker appeared in five films, including Cleopatra Jones (1973), Five on the Black Hand Side (1973), and Darktown Strutters (Get Down and Boogie) (1975).

-He is credited with introducing as many as 30 new artists to the mainstream, including Manu Dibango's "Soul Makossa" to American audiences.
-While both Gary Byrd and Herb Hamlett were influenced by Crocker, it is only Hamlett who always attributes his success to his mentor in Buffalo, Frankie Crocker.

-Frankie Crocker was inducted into the Buffalo Broadcasting Hall of Fame in 2000 and the New York State Broadcasters Association Hall of Fame in 2005.